-In 2018, 279,900 leaflets titled "Please help me!
-To the person who has taken this leaflet" were produced in nine languages (Japanese, English, Chinese, Korean, Spanish, Russian, Thai,

-Tagalog, and Indonesian) and distributed.
+In 2019, 300,000 leaflets titled "Please help me!
+To the person who has taken this leaflet" were produced in nine languages (Japanese, English, Chinese, Korean, Spanish, Russian, Thai, Tagalog, and Indonesian) and distributed.

-The leaflet created in 2018 has a QR code that can be used to access the anti-trafficking in persons page of the National Police Agency website so that those who have no leaflet can easily share the contents.
-Since 2018, the National Police Agency asked Narita International Airport and Tokyo International Airport to distribute the leaflet to foreign travelers.
+The leaflet contained a QR code that can be used to access the anti-trafficking in persons page of the National Police Agency website, so that those who have no leaflet can also easily share the contents.
+Leaflets are also distributed to Narita International Airport and Tokyo International Airport, with requests to utilize them.
 [Repeated from 4 (2)]

-O The human rights bodies of the Ministry of Justice have set "Stop Trafficking in Persons" as one of the priority targets of human rights awareness-raising activities every year since 2008, and have distributed information about the fact that trafficking in persons is a serious crime and the human rights bodies of the Ministry of Justice provide human rights counseling services on their website and in booklets titled "The Protection of Human Rights."
+O Having set "Stop Trafficking in Persons" as one of the priority targets of human rights awarenessraising activities, the human rights bodies of the Ministry of Justice conduct public relations activities on the fact that trafficking in persons is a serious crime and provides human rights counseling services on the Ministry of Justice's website, as well as producing and distributing a booklet titled "The Protection of Human Rights."

-[Figure 38] The Protection of Human Rights (Ministry of Justice) (excerpt)
+[Figure 36] The Protection of Human Rights (Ministry of Justice) (excerpt)